Start My Answer

 What to do if UCB collectors start contacting you

-So, you've started hearing from UCB, and they are insisting you owe their client money.
-Sounds about as fun as getting a root canal.
+So, you've started hearing from UCB, and they are saying you owe their client money.
+It sounds about as fun as getting a root canal.
 But the good news is that facing these claims does not have to be as painful as dental procedures.

 While it's easy to just not deal with something as stressful as paying off a debt you cannot afford right now, you can bet it will only get worse if you delay too long.
 Like a leaky water pipe, it's better to address the problem ASAP than to wait until your whole house is flooded and ruined.
-Debt that piles up and goes to collections can wreak havoc on your credit score, and lead to so many other headaches down the road.
+Debt that piles up and goes to collections can wreak havoc on your credit score, leading to more stress down the road.

-If UCB cannot prove that you actually owe the debt and that they have the rights to collect on it, they can't keep bothering you about it.
-If they fail to validate the debt they are contacting you about, it is a violation of the FDCPA.
+If UCB cannot prove that you actually owe the debt and that they have the right to collect on it, they can't keep contacting you about it.
+Failure to validate the debt they are contacting you about is a violation of the FDCPA.

 Learn more about debt validation in this video:

-If UCBInc has already validated the debt and is suing you, there is still hope.
+If UCB has already validated the debt and is suing you, there is still hope.
 You don't have to stress about finding a lawyer to help you respond to the case.
-You can represent yourself in court and beat UCB.
+You can represent yourself in court.
 Here's how.

 You should also be aware of the statute of limitations on debt in your state.
 Typically, it's between three and six years.
 The details of the law vary from state to state, but essentially, if you have not had any activity on the account during the timeframe specified in your state (any payment on the debt can restart the clock), then it's too old for UCB to sue you.
 However, that defense only works if you do your part and file your Answer.

 If you ignore the lawsuit and UCB gets a judgment against you, your situation only gets worse.
-We can't emphasize this enough: If you want to beat UCB collections in court, don't delay.
+We can't emphasize this enough: If you want a fair outcome in court, don't delay.
 File an Answer!
 Time is of the essence.
 Don't wait to get help.
-Prepare a strong Answer to respond to the UCB lawsuit against you.
+Prepare a strong Answer responding to the UCB lawsuit against you.

 When you get sued for a debt, you receive a Summons and Complaint—usually in the mail.
-The Summons notifies you of the lawsuit, and the Complain lists all the specific claims made against you.
+The Summons notifies you of the lawsuit, and the Complaint lists all the specific claims against you.

-The first step to beating UCB debt collectors in court is to respond with a written Answer.
+The first step in winning the case in court is to respond with a written Answer.

 Use these six tips to draft and file your Answer before your state's deadline: